It’s Thursday night.

 Here’s how the study worked.

-120 students were split into two different groups and asked to resist multiple temptations when offered.
+120 students were split into two different groups and asked to resist various temptations when offered.
 One group was instructed to refuse by saying they can’t, while the second group refused by saying they don’t.

 For example, if the temptation was ice cream, the first group would say “no, I can’t eat ice cream,” while the second group would say “no, I don’t eat ice cream.”
 After repeating this exercise over and over again, each student answered a set of unrelated questions and then turned in their answer sheet when they were finished.
 As each student walked out of the room, they were offered a treat as a thank you for participating.
 They could choose between a healthy chewy bar and a candy bar.